qadan/civviebot/README.md

 CivvieBot requires configuration from the app and bot you have set up in Discord.
 Follow [their setup instructions](https://discord.com/developers/docs/getting-started#creating-an-app) for more details.

-### Configuration
+### Required configuration

-Two environment variables are required to run the bot: `DISCORD_CLIENT_ID` and `DISCORD_TOKEN`.
-Check the [Environment variables](#environment-variables) section below for details.
+Two environment variables are required to run `civviebot.py`: `DISCORD_CLIENT_ID` and `DISCORD_TOKEN`.
+Additionally, both `civviebot.py` and `civviebot_api.py` require a configuration to be passed in that will connect them both to a shared database.
+Check the [environment variables](#environment-variables) and [database configuration](#database-configuration) sections below for details.

 ### Logging

-Some basic default logging is established in `logging.yml` that outputs to the console:

-* A `civviebot` logger for the bot and API
-* A `discord` logger for messaging from `py-cord`

-If the log level for `civviebot` is effectively seen as `DEBUG`, debug mode for Quart will also be enabled.

-`logging.yml` uses the Python logging configuration [dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema); check the documentation for more information.
+`logging.yml` (or any logging YAML specified by `LOGGING_CONFIG`) uses the Python logging configuration [dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema); check the documentation for more information.

+The default included logging implementation contains a `logging.handlers.RotatingFileHandler` handler that is unused; if you'd like, change the `filename` (or make sure that the given `filename` is writable by CivvieBot) and you can add the `logrotate` handler to whichever loggers you'd like.

 ### Running the bot